 The rhomboids assist the trapezius muscles in keeping the shoulder neutral while in the lock-out position.
-It retracts the scapula, preventing the shoulders to hunch forward.
+It retracts the scapula, preventing the shoulders from hunching forward.

-Each variation of the deadlift will engage certain groups of muscles more or less than the others.
+Each variation of the deadlift and most of its alternatives will engage certain groups of muscles more or less than the others.
 These variations alter muscle activation to allow focus on areas that need development.